Rapidly-exploring Random Tree (RRT)

 Is RRT computationally expensive?

-The core operations (sampling and nearest neighbor search) are relatively cheap, making RRT very fast for finding a feasible path.
+The core operations (sampling and nearest neighbor search) are relatively cheap, making RRT very fast for finding feasible path.
 However, as the environment becomes cluttered or the number of nodes increases significantly, the nearest neighbor search can become a bottleneck without spatial indexing structures like KD-trees.

 What are the downsides of using RRT?